totten/locolamp/doc/cookbook/phpstorm.md

-## Cookbook: PhpStorm with nix PHP
+## Cookbook: Using PhpStorm with nix PHP

 In the "Quick Start", we used `nix-shell` to open a subshell with a suitable environment.
 For example, it sets a `PATH` which includes the PHP folder